haandol/fastapi-strands-hexagonal-chatbot/README.md

 # FastAPI Strands Hexagonal Chatbot

-A FastAPI-based chatbot application built with hexagonal architecture and powered by AWS Bedrock through the Strands framework.
+A FastAPI-based chatbot application built with hexagonal architecture and powered by AWS Bedrock through the Strands framework with MCP (Model Context Protocol) support.

 ## Architecture